-The following table describes our commitments to settle contractual obligations in cash as of December 26, 2009:
+The following table summarizes our significant commitments to make future payments in cash under contractual obligations as of December 25, 2010:

-Payments Due In Fiscal Years

-2010 2011-2012 2013-2014 After 2014 Total

-(In thousands)

-Operating leases \$ 5,587 \$ 7,942 \$ 1,198 \$ 4,474 \$ 19,201

-Other purchase obligations 2,297 2,297

-Total \$ 7,884 \$ 7,942 \$ 1,198 \$ 4,474 \$ 21,498
+Payments Due In Fiscal Years 2011 2012-2013 12-2013 2014-2015 After 2015 fter 2015 Total (In thousands) ) Operating leases \$ 3,912 \$ 5,652 \$ 5,601 \$ 14,972 \$ 30,137 Other purchase obligations 3,756 446 - \$ 4,202 Total \$ 7,668 \$ 6,098 \$ 5,601 \$ 14,972 \$ 34,339

-Other purchase obligations are primarily for purchases of inventory.
+Other purchase obligations are primarily for purchases of inventory and manufacturing related service contracts.
 For the purposes of this table, other purchase obligations are defined as agreements that are enforceable and legally binding and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
-The expected timing of payment of the obligations discussed above is estimated based on information available to us as of December 26, 2009.
+The expected timing of payment of the obligations discussed above is estimated based on information available to us as of December 25, 2010.
 Timing of payments and actual amounts paid may be different depending on the time of receipt of goods or services or changes to agreed-upon amounts for some obligations.

-The table above excludes our liability for unrecognized tax benefits, which totaled \$17.4 million as of December 26, 2009 and are classified as deferred and other long-term tax liabilities on our consolidated balance sheets.
-As of December 26, 2009, the settlement period for our income tax liabilities cannot be determined; however, it is not expected to be due within the next twelve months.
+The table above excludes our gross liability for unrecognized tax benefits, which totaled approximately \$17.5 million as of December 25, 2010 and are classified in deferred taxes and other long-term tax liabilities on our consolidated balance sheet.
+The timing of any payments which could result from these unrecognized tax benefits will depend upon a number of factors.
+Accordingly, the timing of payment cannot be estimated and has been excluded from the table above.
+As of December 25, 2010, the changes to our uncertain tax positions in the next 12 months, that are reasonable possible, are not expected to have a significant impact on our financial position or results of operations.